jaropis/hrvhrarust/README.md

 ### Sample Entropy

-The library includes functionality to calculate Sample Entropy (SampEn), which measures the complexity of time series data by quantifying the unpredictability of fluctuations:
+The library includes functionality to calculate Sample Entropy (SampEn), which measures the complexity of time series data by quantifying the unpredictability of fluctuations.
+This library implements Zurek's NCM algorithm:

 ```rust
 use runs_rust::samp_en;